The purpose of this remote antenna switch was to be able to select between four different antenna combinations.

 Brass 6mm bolts provide earth connections.

-A stylised circuit diagram is shown below.
+A stylised system diagram is shown below.

 Here's another design, this time it is used to switch a doublet fed with 450 ohm ladder line between being a balanced antenna or a 'T' fed against earth or raised counterpoise wires.